 What I can tell you today, is that I had already begun preparing for my own death.
 Not in a morbid way, but with a sense of clarity and purpose.
 If I had six months left to live, how would I like to spend it?
 I've been through this process before and, in fact, it's a practice of mine.
 Officially in Buddhism it's called Maranasati, but I had been practicing this mindful awareness of death ever since my mother died 28 years ago.
 It's why I started going on retreats, and being sure that my children were not completely dependent on me.
-I had a very strong urge to be "dispensable" and to this day, it affects how I choose to be in relationship with those I love, how I run my businesses and how I live.
+I had a very strong urge to be "dispensable" and to this day, it affects how I choose to be in relationship with those I love, how I work and how I live.
 I have always used the term "loving detachment" because I'm a person who is fully immersed in loving people, the planet and life while at the same time preparing to detach from any of it at any time.

 In the end, my surrendering to the reality of death is what led me to want to be fully alive.
 I am a spiritual director, a retreat facilitator and a mindfulness meditation teacher as a result.
 My hope is that all of you are finding your way to live into your truest self, your most authentic way of being.
 It's never to late to begin.
 Even the end is a beginning.

 Originally written: August 20th, 2022 while preparing to travel to see my children.
 It was a wonderful reunion.
 We laughed, we cried, we shared memories, we created new ones.
 I made it home safely.
 I am grateful.